WojciechMatuszewski/programming-notes/aws-stuff.md

 * aws will manage the usual stuff that aws manages with RDS.
 The difference is that the db lives on VMware

 - this service does what normal RDS does so **patching, availability protection, and so on**.

+#### Replication on-prem

+- even though it's not natively supported you can replicate your RDS db to on-prem mysql db.

+* you will need a VPN connection and `mysql dumps`.

 #### Security Groups